SY0604/final_exam_project/README.md

+-The reason the API does not work in the deployed project is that the current NewsAPI subscription is on the Developer Plan, which is only meant for testing and development.
+This plan does not allow the API to be used in production environments, like the deployed project on Vercel.

+To make the API work in production, I would need to upgrade to a Production Plan, which costs $400.
+Without this upgrade, the API blocks requests from the deployed environment.

 News Website Project
 This project is a responsive React-based news website that integrates several API endpoints to fetch and display data dynamically.
 It includes features like user authentication (signup and login), a news search system, and category-based news filtering.
 The project leverages the Faux API for backend functionality.